chips-blockchain/bet/docs/protocol/dealer_setup.md

-Here we see detailed info about compiling, configuring, running backend, resolving disputes, hosting GUI and most importanly the constraints to meet.
+Here we see detailed info about compiling, configuring, running backend, resolving disputes, hosting GUI and most importanly the constraints to meet and hosting private tables.

 ## Compiling the dealer node